Construction Underway on E-470 Road Widening & Trail Expansion From I-70 to 104th Avenue

-- Adding new interchanges at 38th Avenue and at 48th Avenue
+- New interchanges at 38th Avenue and at 48th Avenue

 - Expanding the existing interchange at 64th Avenue and widening the bridge over E-470 as new development moves toward the airport, just east of the Gaylord Rockies Resort and Convention Center

-- Building a collector road at the E-470 northbound interchange with Pena Boulevard (similar to the southbound Pena interchange), which will enhance safety by separating traffic on the interchange from mainline through-traffic.
+- Building a collector road at the E-470 northbound interchange with Pena Boulevard (like the southbound Pena interchange), which will enhance safety by separating traffic on the interchange from mainline through-traffic.

-Crews will work in phases, beginning at the southern end of E-470 from I-70 to 64th Avenue.
+Crews will work in phases, beginning at the southern end of E-470 from I-70 to north of Pena Boulevard.
 As the project gets underway, E-470 will notify its customers in advance about potential travel impacts.
-The work is anticipated to be complete by the end of 2024.
+The project is anticipated to be complete by 2025.

 • More than 7,200 cubic yards of structural concrete was poured.